markjivko/RPG-Client-Desktop/README.md

 The game runs as a [Progressive Web Application](https://web.dev/progressive-web-apps) inside of a local, secure [Electron.js](https://www.electronjs.org/) web browser.

-Once installed, all game assets are stored safely on your device and all the requests triggered by the game are remote procedure calls.
+Once installed, all game assets are stored safely on your device and all requests triggered by the game are remote procedure calls.

 ### Getting started